-- 10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Healthy stands of perennial grasses and shrubs, as well as the presence of biological crusts, provide for good infiltration, help break raindrop impact, and reduce runoff from storm events.
-Bare spaces are expected to be fairly small (< 3 feet) should be irregular in shape and usually not connected.
-Vegetative structure is adequate to capture snow and and allow snowmelt to occur in a controlled manner. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None, There may be various layers of rock fragments or other naturally occurring hard layers within the soil profile.
-These should not be interpreted as compaction layers. - 12.
+- 10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): - 12.
 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):